 Squamous Cell Carcinoma

-Regular skin checks performed by a dermatologist at Pinnacle Dermatology are crucial in detecting Squamous Cell Carcinoma (SCC), a common form of skin cancer.
+Regular skin checks performed by a dermatologist at Pinnacle Dermatology are crucial in detecting squamous cell carcinoma.
 Our expert dermatologists have the expertise to recognize suspicious lesions, growths, or changes in the skin that may indicate SCC.
 Equally essential are self-exams, allowing individuals to monitor their skin for any evolving or unusual areas, such as persistent sores, rough patches, or raised nodules.

 At Pinnacle Dermatology, your skin's well-being is our top priority.
 Our team of skilled professionals is dedicated to supporting you and your family at every stage of your skin health journey.
-We're committed to providing exceptional care and guidance, ensuring a comprehensive and personalized approach to your skin wellness needs.
+We are committed to providing exceptional care and guidance, ensuring a comprehensive and personalized approach to your skin wellness needs.

 Symptoms of Squamous Cell Carcinoma